Mod (film): Reception

 Shubhra Gupta of The Indian Express gave the film 1.5 out of 5, writing, ″It's so obvious that Andy is not who he says he is that you wonder why Kukunoor takes so long to get to the point.
 But then, he needs to pause to show off all the nice waterfalls and the rocks and the winding roads.
 The scenery is fine only for a bit, but then gets overtaken by situations which you can see a mile off.
 You know that that Andy is disturbed much before the doctor (Mahadevan) pronounces his diagnosis.
 The reason for his being the way he is unspools with no surprises.
 Takia is her familiar wholesome-girl-next-door but has to shoulder too much of the film, and Rannvijay is one-tone.″ Komal Nahta, editor of Koimoi.com quoted, "Mod will not be able to score at the ticket windows" and gave it one star.
+Anuj Kumar of The Hindu wrote, "After Tasveer and Aashayen, Nagesh Kukunoor once again sets the mood well, but falters when it comes to taking the leap of faith.
+Set in a quaint hill station, Mod has some interesting characters and endearing moments, but as a whole it is a film that outlives its welcome once its central conflict becomes clear."